Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Portfolio Diversification and Uncorrelated Returns

-The primary investment case for precious metals is diversification—they often move independently from stocks and bonds, providing genuine portfolio protection when traditional assets decline.
+The primary investment case for precious metals is diversification โ€” they often move independently from stocks and bonds, providing genuine portfolio protection when traditional assets decline.
 The 2022 simultaneous crash in stocks and bonds (worst year for 60/40 portfolios in generations) reinforced why truly uncorrelated assets matter.

-Precious metals don't always protect perfectly—during extreme panic (2020 COVID crash initial days), everything can sell off together as investors raise cash.
+Precious metals don't always protect perfectly โ€” during extreme panic (the 2020 COVID crash's initial days), everything can sell off as investors raise cash.
 However, over longer periods, metals provide diversification benefits unavailable in traditional portfolios.
 Gold especially tends to rise when stocks crash and uncertainty peaks.

 Inflation Hedge: Maintaining Purchasing Power

 Gold's 5,000-year track record demonstrates inflation hedging capability no other asset matches.
-While gold doesn't track CPI (Consumer Price Index) perfectly year-to-year, over decades it maintains purchasing power as fiat currencies lose value.
-An ounce of gold bought similar amounts of goods and services in ancient Rome as it does today—can any fiat currency claim the same?
+While gold doesn't track CPI perfectly year-to-year, over decades it maintains purchasing power as fiat currencies lose value.
+An ounce of gold bought similar amounts of goods and services in ancient Rome as it does today โ€” can any fiat currency claim the same?

 However, gold doesn't hedge short-term inflation reliably.
 During 1970s stagflation, gold surged.
-During 2010s moderate inflation, gold stagnated.
+During the 2010s moderate inflation, gold stagnated.
 The relationship works over very long periods but shouldn't be expected annually.

-Tangible Assets Outside Financial System
+Tangible Assets Outside the Financial System

 Physical precious metals exist outside the financial system.
-You can hold gold in your hand—it's not a promise to pay (like bonds), not dependent on corporate profits (like stocks), and can't be printed infinitely (like currency).
+You can hold gold in your hand โ€” it's not a promise to pay (like bonds), not dependent on corporate profits (like stocks), and can't be printed infinitely (like currency).
 This tangibility appeals to investors concerned about financial system stability, government overreach, or monetary debasement.

-The phrase "if you don't hold it, you don't own it" reflects this appeal.
-Exchange-traded funds (ETFs) provide metal exposure but introduce counterparty risk—trusting the fund actually holds metal and won't fail.
+Exchange-traded funds provide metal exposure but introduce counterparty risk โ€” trusting the fund actually holds metal and won't fail.
 Physical possession eliminates these dependencies at the cost of storage and security challenges.

 Crisis Insurance and Tail Risk Protection

-Precious metals, particularly gold, serve as portfolio insurance against low-probability, high-impact events—financial crises, geopolitical instability, currency failures, or systemic shocks.
-During 2008 financial crisis, gold appreciated while stocks crashed.
+Precious metals, particularly gold, serve as portfolio insurance against low-probability, high-impact events โ€” financial crises, geopolitical instability, currency failures, or systemic shocks.
+During the 2008 financial crisis, gold appreciated while stocks crashed.
 Through COVID uncertainty, gold hit all-time highs.
+This insurance comes at a cost: opportunity cost when metals underperform during bull markets.

 Gold: The Monetary Metal and Portfolio Foundation

-Gold occupies unique position among precious metals—it's primarily monetary rather than industrial.
+Gold occupies a unique position among precious metals โ€” it's primarily monetary rather than industrial.
 While industry uses some gold (electronics, dentistry), the overwhelming majority serves investment and jewelry demand.
 This monetary focus creates different market dynamics than industrial metals.

 Why Gold Maintains Value

-Scarcity: Gold is rare but not impossibly so.
-Annual mine production adds roughly 1.5-2% to above-ground supply—enough to maintain markets but not enough to crash prices through oversupply.
-Total gold ever mined would fit in cube about 70 feet per side, weighing approximately 200,000 tons.
+Scarcity: Annual mine production adds roughly 1.5โ€“2% to above-ground supply โ€” enough to maintain markets but not enough to crash prices through oversupply.
+Total gold ever mined would fit in a cube about 70 feet per side.

 Indestructibility: Gold doesn't corrode, tarnish, or degrade.
 Roman gold coins retain their quality 2,000 years later.
-This permanence means supply keeps accumulating—virtually all gold ever mined still exists somewhere.
+This permanence means supply keeps accumulating โ€” virtually all gold ever mined still exists somewhere.

 Central bank reserves: Governments hold thousands of tons of gold as monetary reserves.
 These official sector holdings provide demand stability that industrial metals lack.
-Central banks buy gold during crises and uncertainty, supporting prices when private investment might be selling.

 Investment Approaches

 Physical gold bullion: Coins (American Gold Eagles, Canadian Maple Leafs, Krugerrands) and bars provide direct ownership.
-Premiums typically 3-8% over spot gold price for coins, 2-5% for larger bars.
-Storage and insurance required but you control the asset completely.
+Premiums typically 3โ€“8% over spot for coins, 2โ€“5% for larger bars.
+You can buy physical gold from trusted dealers like JM Bullion and Money Metals Exchange.

-Gold ETFs: GLD (SPDR Gold Shares) and IAU (iShares Gold Trust) track gold prices minus management fees (0.4-0.5% annually).
-Highly liquid, easily traded, no storage hassles.
-However, you don't own physical gold—you own fund shares that claim to hold gold.
+Gold ETFs: GLD and IAU track gold prices minus management fees (0.4โ€“0.5% annually).
+Highly liquid, easily traded, no storage hassles โ€” but you own fund shares, not physical gold.

-Gold mining stocks: Provide leveraged exposure—gold rises 10%, miners might rise 20-30% due to operational leverage.
-However, miners face company risks (strikes, accidents, management) and correlate with broader stock markets, defeating gold's diversification purpose.
+Gold mining stocks: Provide leveraged exposure โ€” gold rises 10%, miners might rise 20โ€“30%.
+However, miners face company-specific risks and correlate with broader stock markets, potentially defeating gold's diversification purpose.

 Portfolio Allocation

-Traditional allocation suggests 5-10% gold for diversification.
-Conservative investors might hold 10-15%.
-Aggressive allocators could reach 20% during inflationary periods or financial instability.
-Gold should be core precious metals holding—70-80% of precious metals allocation makes sense given its stability and time-tested track record.
+Traditional allocation suggests 5โ€“10% gold for diversification.
+Conservative investors might hold 10โ€“15%.
+Gold should be the core precious metals holding โ€” 70โ€“80% of your precious metals allocation makes sense given its stability and time-tested track record.

 Comprehensive gold analysis: Gold Bullion Investment Guide | Physical Gold Investing